-Low efficiency, unmanaged resource allocation and faulty equipment can lead to money lost rather than money gained.
-Is your maintenance department a cost center?
+Low efficiency, unmanaged resource allocation, and faulty equipment can lead to money lost rather than cash gained.

 Use Planning and Scheduling

 Some still identify with the “necessary evil” concept and conduct maintenance activities as such, waiting for the next piece of equipment to break before wasting the resources fixing it.

-You need to reduce your operational and equipment downtimes, and reduce your costs associated with completing activities and tasks – it’s your overall production.
+You need to reduce your operational and equipment downtimes and reduce your costs associated with completing activities and tasks – it’s your overall production.

-To help you put a plan in place, here’s a simple seven step plan for achieving a reduction in all aspects of your operation.
+To help you put a plan in place, here’s a simple seven-step plan for achieving a reduction in all aspects of your operation.

 - Prioritize your work.